bldur/bones/README.md

 AWK programs taken from UNIX.com and regex from pf-badhost and another from oreilly.com.

 Easy to adapt and change, as there is no "meat", just basic functionality bones.
+Where perhaps only IPv4 is useful for public blocklists.
+A missing feature is whitelisting, which grep -vf file1 downloaded_lists_parsed could do.

 Focus is on greedily coaxing and forcing individual ip's in the blocklist.
 If it can't convert a CIDR /32 all /xx are stripped.